restarian/bracket_print/docs/usage_and_examples/controlling_the_behaviour_via_option_data.md

 **shift_function_body** - [*Boolean*], default: **true**

 Replaces the natural indent of the function body string with an indent which matches the current object parsing indent.

+**ensure_escape** - [*Boolean*], default: **true**

+When a quote is found inside a string which uses the same quotes, at least two backslashes will be printed to ensure that the string is parsable as json data.
+If more than one backslash was included in a string than no additional backslashes will be added.
+Otherwise when set to false, a quote can be printed without a backslash which is not valid json data but may have the desired appearance.
+This mechanism works when using the *denote_quote* option as well.

 **enumerate_all** - [*Boolean*], default: **false**